Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Experimental Results

 \subsubsection{Virtual Impedance Realization}

-In this section, we present results in simulation to quantitatively analyze the performance of our system, particularly regarding the rendering of the desired virtual impedance of our proposed system.
-We deploy a robot team that consists of $3$ ``Dragonfly" quadrotors with $1~\si{m}$ cable in our open-source simulator~\cite{guanrui2022rotortm} to validate the realization of desired impedance values.
-In the experiments, we introduce a step wrench input and observe the system's response.
+In this section, we present results in simulation to quantitatively analyze the performance of our proposed methods, particularly regarding the rendering of the desired virtual impedance of our proposed system.
+We deploy robot teams that consist of $3$ ``Dragonfly" quadrotors or $3$ ``Hummingbird" quadrotors with $1~\si{m}$ cable in our open-source simulator~\cite{guanrui2022rotortm} to validate the realization of desired impedance values.
+In the following experiments, we introduce a step wrench input and observe the system's response.

-In the first experiment, we apply a step force input of $0.5~\si{N}$ on the payload in the positive $x$ direction and set different impedance values ($1$,~$2$,~$5$,~$10$) in the admittance controller.
-The second experiment involves the application of a step moment input of $0.05~\si{Nm}$ on the payload in the positive yaw direction, with different impedance values ($0.05$, $0.25$, $1.25$, $2.5$) set in the admittance controller.
-The results are shown in Figs.~\ref{fig:virtual_impedance_realization_in_x} and \ref{fig:virtual_impedance_realization_in_yaw}.
+In the first experiment, we apply a step force input on the payload in the positive $x$ direction and set different impedance values ($1$,~$2$,~$5$,~$10$) in the admittance controller.
+The second experiment involves the application of a step moment input on the payload in the positive yaw direction, with different impedance values ($0.05$, $0.25$, $1.25$, $2.5$) set in the admittance controller.
+The results are shown in Figs.~\ref{fig:dragonfly_virtual_impedance_realization_in_x}- \ref{fig:virtual_impedance_realization_in_yaw}.
 We evaluate the actual impedance in the system using the ground truth force and moment, divided by the actual velocity of the payload along the corresponding direction.
-Hence the actual impedance we obtain in Fig.~\ref{fig:virtual_impedance_realization_in_x} and Fig.~\ref{fig:virtual_impedance_realization_in_yaw} are $\frac{\vecF_{Hx}}{\dot{\vecx}_{Lx}}$ and $\frac{\matM_{Hz}}{\dot{\bm{\Omega}}_{Lz}}$, respectively.
+Hence the actual impedance we obtain in Figs.~\ref{fig:dragonfly_virtual_impedance_realization_in_x}- Fig.~\ref{fig:virtual_impedance_realization_in_yaw} are $\frac{\vecF_{Hx}}{\dot{\vecx}_{Lx}}$ and $\frac{\matM_{Hz}}{\dot{\bm{\Omega}}_{Lz}}$, respectively.
 In the plots, we compare the actual impedance with the desired impedance set in the admittance controller.